MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 Para excluir painéis, relatórios e pastas de trabalho, confira [Excluir quase tudo no serviço do Power BI](https://docs.microsoft.com/power-bi/service-delete).

-Excluir um painel, relatório ou pasta de trabalho não exclui o conjunto de dados subjacente.
-Como o Power BI depende de uma conexão dinâmica com os dados de origem subjacente para estar completo e ser preciso, a exclusão de dados pessoais deve ser feita nele.
-(Por exemplo, se você criou um relatório do Power BI que está conectado ao Dynamics 365 for Sales como a fonte de dados dinâmica, qualquer correção nos dados terá que ser feita no Dynamics 365 for Sales.)
+Deleting a dashboard, report, or workbook doesn't delete the underlying dataset.
+Because Power BI relies on a live connection to the underlying source data to be complete and accurate, deleting personal data must be done there.
+(For example, if you created a Power BI report that is connected to Dynamics 365 for Sales as the live data source, you would have to make any corrections to the data in Dynamics 365 for Sales.)

 Depois que os dados são excluídos, você pode usar os recursos de [atualização de dados agendada](https://docs.microsoft.com/power-bi/refresh-scheduled-refresh) no Power BI para atualizar o conjunto de dados que está armazenado no Power BI.
 Depois disso, os dados excluídos não serão mais refletidos em nenhum relatório ou painel do Power BI que aproveitou esses dados.
 Para ajudar a cumprir esses requisitos do RGPD, é preciso ter políticas definidas a fim de garantir que você esteja atualizando os dados em uma cadência adequada.